Guzpenha/query_variation_generators/README.md

-# Automatic Query Variations
+# Query Variation Generators

-This repository contains the code and annotation data for the paper *"Analysing the Robustness of Neural Ranking Models withAutomatic Query Variations"*.
+This repository contains the code and annotation data for the ECIR'22 paper *"Evaluating the Robustness of Retrieval Pipelines with Query Variation Generators"*.

 ## Setup
 Install the requirements using